mathigon/textbooks/content/chaos/content.md

 > goals: video

 There is an important difference between _knowing the physical laws_ of a system, and being able to _predict its behaviour_.
-Newtons laws of gravity tell us exactly how the double pendulum should move.
+Newton’s laws of gravity tell us exactly how the double pendulum should move.
 The differential equations of fluid dynamics should, in principle, allow us to calculate the weather at any time in the future.